mozilla/anodejsholidayseason/fully_loaded_node.md

 This feature lets you easily map a user experience requirement into your code: "The user should not have to wait more than 10s to login", results in a `max_request_time` of about 7 seconds (with padding for network time).

-In load testing the persona service, the results so far are promising.
+In load testing the Persona service, the results so far are promising.
 Under times of extreme load we are able allow authenticated users to continue to use the service, and block a portion of unauthenticated users right up front.

 ## Next Steps

 Application level parallelization using processes works well for a single tier deployment architecture - An arrangement where you have only one type of node and simply add more to support scale.
 As applications get more complex however, it is likely the deployment architecture will evolve to have different application tiers to support performance or security goals.

 In addition to multiple deployment tiers, high availability and scale often require application deployment in multiple colocation facilities.